Born and bred on a council estate in Mynyddcerrig, Wales, Nigel first picked up the referee whistle aged 16.

 Awarded an MBE for services to sport in June 2016, Nigel continues to referee rugby matches around the world.

-More recently, Nigel has been selected to referee at his fourth consecutive Rugby World Cup in Japan in 2019.
+More recently, Nigel refereed at his fourth consecutive Rugby World Cup in Japan in 2019.